grantcolley/headway/README.md

 ### Add Permissions

 ## Authentication and Authorization
-Identity Provider authenticates user
+The Identity Provider authenticates the user returning a token containing a RoleClaim.

-OidcConfiguration
-Token contains a RoleClaim
+#### General Overview:
 WebAssembly
    - UserAccountFactory converts the RemoteUserAccount into a ClaimPrincipal for the application
    - AuthorizationMessageHandler attaches token to outgoing HttpClient requests